DovoruSteve/robotserver/README.md

 	requests across the REST API.
 Also I’d change it to use HTTPS instead of HTTP.

+	When the server runs, it tries to access a Config Server at localhost:8888.
+It has sensible defaults so I didn't bother including it as its just a Spring Boot Config Server.
+Normally I do use these because they keep the configs all in one place, which can be protected as they often contain credentials.

 	The robot is not persisted across server restarts.
 I stopped short of using any sort of database and JPA etc as the challenge didn’t require it.
 I did put in a repository interface to mock showing where the data layer would be implemented, if required.